 - arranging elections for organisations and their branches

 - approving governance and compliance training for organisations

-- providing advice and assistance to organisations on the above matters
+- providing education, assistance and advice to organisations on the above matters

 - conducting inquiries and investigations.